 Over the last two years I’ve traveled more in my life than I ever had and all while being a mommy of two.
-Being a working mom who travel’s isn’t really easy but over the last few years I’ve learned a few things that have eased the pain for my kids and for me.
+Being a mom who travels for work isn’t really easy.
+But over the last few years I’ve learned a few things that have eased the pain for my kids and for me as a working mom.

 Prepare the kids but not too far in advance.
 If I start talking about a trip weeks before it happens the kids spend too much time thinking about me going away.
 That is too stressful for them, they have childhood to enjoy!

 Turn travel into a geography lesson.
 We have a large map and I circle the city I’m traveling to.
 We talk about where I’m going, what state the city is in and as the children get older I intend to incorporate books at bedtime about the state, city and even calculate miles and hours for math lessons.
 I really want to capture the teachable moments.